monsur/watchlist/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-### `npm run deploy`

-Pushes the site to the gh-pages branch.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

-## TODO for 2023
- * Debug preloading of next track.
- * Used "pressed" images to show that a button was clicked
- * Decide on background color changing (Set Globals.ENABLE_DYNAMIC_COLORS)